 Brokerage The Company arranges for the transportation of freight by truck, providing customers another option for their transportation needs.
 This is accomplished by matching customers' needs with carriers' capacity to provide the best service and price combination.
 The Company has contracts with a substantial base of carriers allowing it to meet the varied needs of its customers.
 The Company negotiates rates, tracks shipments in transit, consolidates billing and handles claims for freight loss and damage on behalf of its customers.
 The Company's brokerage operation also provides customers with specialized programs.
 Through the Dedicated Trucking program, certain carriers have informally agreed to move freight for Hub's customers on a continuous basis.
 This arrangement allows Hub to gain control of the trucking equipment to effectively meet its customer's needs without owning the equipment.
-Through the Managed Carrier program, Hub assumes the responsibility for all truckloads the customer, and provides the customer with increased control and improved service due to Hub's resources and expertise.
+Through the Managed Carrier program, Hub assumes the responsibility for all truckloads the customer's core carriers cannot handle.
+This program is tailored to each customer, and provides the customer with increased control and improved service due to Hub's resources and expertise.